succinctlabs/sp1/book/why-use-sp1.md

 **Maintainable:** With SP1, you can reuse existing Rust crates, like `revm`, `reth`, `tendermint-rs`, `serde` and more, to write your ZKP logic in maintainable, Rust code.

-**Go to market faster:** By reusing existng crates and expressing ZKP logic in regular code, SP1 significantly reduces audit surface area and complexity, enabling teams to go to market with ZKPs faster.
+**Go to market faster:** By reusing existing crates and expressing ZKP logic in regular code, SP1 significantly reduces audit surface area and complexity, enabling teams to go to market with ZKPs faster.

 ## Blazing Fast Performance